Edern76/NauraaBot/README.md

 Prefixing `!` before the card name will get you the full card image in the reply instead of the details in text form.

+Prefixing `@` before the card name will show you the card name in all supported languages.

 ### Random card fetching

 You can get a random card by replacing the card's name in your query by `rand()`.
 All search parameters work with this.
 For instance, `{{rand()|C,MU|FR}}` will get a random French Muna common.